-It was a Tuesday afternoon in late October when Sage walked into my office with the particular slouch of someone carrying an invisible weight—the kind that successful people wear like an expensive suit that no longer fits.
+It was a Tuesday afternoon in late October when Sage walked into my office with the particular slouch — like an expensive suit that no longer fits.
 His eyes told the real story: exhausted.
 Not from working late, but from working hard at being someone he wasn’t.

-Within five minutes, he was describing his partner’s Instagram pre-approval requirement.
+Within five minutes, he was describing his partner’s requirement that she approve all his Instagram posts.
 The way he presented it sounded reasonable—a fair compromise between two people in love.
-“We were trying to rebuild trust,” he said.
-“She needed security.
-I got it.”
+“We’re trying to rebuild trust,” he said.
+“She needs security.
+I get it.”

 But his jaw tightened.
 His fingers fidgeted.
 His voice had that particular flatness of someone reciting a script they no longer believed.

-Here’s what nobody wants to admit: we’ve become spectacularly skilled at rationalizing arrangements that make us smaller.
+Here’s what nobody wants to admit: we’ve become spectacularly skilled at rationalizing arrangements that make us give up our sense of self.
 We call it compromise.
 We call it love.
-What we don’t call it—what we dance around carefully—is what it actually is: the slow calcification of control, dressed up in the language of reassurance.
+What we don’t call it—and what we dance around carefully—is what it actually is: the slow calcification of control, dressed up in the language of reassurance.

 Sage’s partner didn’t wake up one morning deciding to police his social media.
-What happened is infinitely more human and insidious: a moment of vulnerability (his past fantasies, his acknowledged attraction to other women) got encoded into a permanent rule.
-The temporary guardrail became the prison fence.
+What happened is infinitely more human and insidious: a moment of vulnerability got encoded into a permanent rule.

-When his partner first heard about his fantasies, that information didn’t arrive as a neutral fact.
-It arrived wrapped in her own anxiety and fears about what it meant for their relationship.
+When Sage’s partner first saw her partner liking other women’s (attractive women’s) posts, this notification arrived wrapped in her own anxiety and fears about what it meant for their relationship.
 Her body registered threat.
 Her nervous system started running a script: If he’s thinking about other women, he might want them.
 If he wants them, he might follow them online.
 If he follows them, he’s betraying me.

 The pre-approval rule was supposed to interrupt that script.
 Instead, it became the script.